 Today, the situation has changed drastically.
 More and more games can now take advantage of the high core/thread count available with modern CPUs, thus leading to noticeably better performance with processors that have 4 or more cores.

-Ultimately, quad-core CPUs tend to be the sweet spot at the moment, with lower core counts can lead to noticeably worse performance while those with higher core counts perform only slightly better.
+Ultimately, quad-core CPUs tend to be the sweet spot at the moment, with lower core counts leading to noticeably worse performance while those with higher core counts perform only slightly better.

 Physical Cores vs Logical Cores

 Another great innovation on Intel’s part was their introduction of hyperthreading technology which allowed a single physical CPU core to function as two “logical” cores, or threads, as they’re more commonly referred to.
 Soon after, AMD presented multithreading, which is their own take on the aforementioned technology and functions mostly on the same principle.

 Without going into the technicalities, let us get straight to the important question: is a “logical core” as good as a physical one?
 The answer is most definitely yes.